 |Maximum||Rs 15 lakh|

-With copious cosmetic updates, upmarket interior, new features and additional row the new Duster is likely to receive slight price hike.
+With copious cosmetic updates, upmarket interior and new features, the new Duster is likely to receive slight price hike.
 We expect the SUV to fall in the price range of Rs 10 lakh to Rs 15 lakh.

 |Power||105bhp||84bhp & 108bhp|

 Engine lineup will vary for different markets that said the European spec model will be equipped with a 1.2-litre, TCe petrol unit that is good for 124bhp and the 1.6-litre oil burner with 130bhp of power.
 Few of the European markets will also get the 1.5-litre K9K diesel engine that also powers the India-spec model.
 Transmission choices are unlikely to change, the SUV is expected to continue with the 5MT, 6MT, 6EDC and 6AMT units.
 As for the Indian market, the company is yet to reveal the engine details.
 However, reports suggest that the 1.5-litre petrol and diesel units could be retained.
 Additionally, the SUV could get an all-new engine.

 The 1.5-litre petrol engine, paired to either 5-speed MT & CVT, is capable of producing 105bhp of power and 142Nm of torque.
 On the other hand, the oil burner offers two states of tunes – 84bhp/208Nm and 108bhp/248Nm.
 Transmission options will include a 6-speed manual and an AMT unit.

 Since there is yet no certainty on the engine set up, therefore it would be a bit early to comment on the fuel economy.
 The estimates however suggest that the petrol version could deliver 13kmpl and the diesel unit will return 19kmpl.

 -Five seat configuration